NMA 2023 Dates and Info

 Our summer courses are intensive 3-week programs (7+ hours/day) involving hands-on tutorials developed and taught by leading experts.
 Students are placed into TA-led groups of 10-20 students using the neuromatch algorithm, which matches students based on common interests, timezone, and their preferred language.
 They receive personalized support as they work through hands-on tutorials and collaborate on course projects.

-In order to capture all aspects of traditional summer schools, students will also be offered mentoring from professors in the field, professional development seminars, career panels and opportunities to virtually socialize with their fellow students.
+In order to capture all aspects of traditional summer schools, students will also be offered to be mentored by professors in the field, professional development seminars, career panels, and opportunities to virtually socialize with their fellow students.